nasa/fprime/Gds/docs/testAPI/user_guide.md

 ### Predicates

-A user of the Integration Test API should be familiar with the [predicates library](../../src/fprime_gds/common/testing_fw/predicates.py) used by the API.
+A user of the integration test API should be familiar with the [predicates library](../../src/fprime_gds/common/testing_fw/predicates.py) used by the API.
 The API uses Duck Typing to determine what can and cannot be used as a predicate; therefore, user of the API can very easily create their own predicates.
 Below is a table of how predicates are organized with a brief summary of each section:

 | Predicate Section| Section Description| Functions/predicates|
 | :----| :----| :----|